MahmoudFawzyKhalil/e-commerce-app/README.md

 #  ![Webp net-resizeimage (1)](https://user-images.githubusercontent.com/29524842/164079918-1aba1749-cd3a-4e95-9f06-ee94c0ff5e45.png) ChocoTown
->An Ecommerce web application built using Jsp, Jakarta Servlets and JPA as our second project at the Information Technology Institute.
+>An E-Commerce web application built using Jakarta EE 9 technologies.
+Namely, Jakarta Server Pages, Jakarta Servlet and Jakarta Persistence as our second project at the Information Technology Institute.
-> It takes full advantage of Tailwind component to build our view in a simple way .
+> It takes full advantage of Tailwind CSS components to build create a beautiful and modern user interface.
 # 🏛 Architecture
 This software project was built using a layered architecture.
 The following diagram demonstrates an example use case that goes through all the layers.